-NOTICE: Closure of American Career Institute (ACI)
+NOTICE: Claims Process for Students Affected by the Closure of the American Career Institute (ACI)

 Welcome to the home page for the DPL Office of Private Occupational School Education.

 Effective August 1, 2012, DPL has assumed responsibility for the licensing and regulation of private occupational schools (also known as "proprietary schools") and sales representatives, pursuant to G.L. c.
 112, § 263.

 DPL will bring to occupational schools its mission of protecting the public health, safety, and welfare by licensing qualified businesses and individuals to provide occupational education to students, and by fair and consistent enforcement of the licensing laws and regulations.